-Well I caved.
-I finally decided to experiment with marketing on social media, particularly Instagram because for quite some time I had wanted to do a travel blog.
+I finally decided to started to experiment with learning about how do hashtags work on Instagram because for quite some time I had wanted to do a travel blog.

 My initial efforts into this new world of marketing led me to start learning about hashtags and how they work and I’ve got a great deal to share with you on this topic today.